expressvpn/expressvpn_leak_testing/docs/setting_up_linux.md

 First ensure that Chrome, Firefox and Opera are installed (where supported).

-> Note that some drives can be installed with apt.
+> Note that some drives can be installed with package managers, e.g. apt.

 In order for selenium to control various browsers some install steps are required.